Crystal Palace can score without Zaha, says Hodgson | Goal.com

 In his absence, goalscoring responsibilities fell on the shoulders on Chelsea loanee Michy Batshuayi, however, they left Turf Moor on a losing note following Chris Wood’s first-half strike.

-Speaking at his post-match press conference, the 73-year-old was questioned on his level of worry for their lack of goals in the wake of the Cote d’Ivoire international’s imposed absence, but he was quick to put that to bed.
+Speaking at his post-match press conference, the 73-year-old was asked if he is concerned about their lack of goals in the wake of the Cote d’Ivoire international’s imposed absence, but he was quick to put that to bed.

-"We've scored 12 which is more than we've had in previous years after nine games," the former Liverpool, Inter Milan and West Bromwich Albion told media as reported by club website.
+"We've scored 12 which is more than we've had in previous years after nine games," the former Liverpool, Inter Milan and West Bromwich Albion told the media as reported by the club website.

 "I've had two years of listening to people tell us we don't score enough goals and we don't have enough goal-scorers.
 There are goals in the team, we do have players who can score and who will score.